marcomarinodev/winsome/README.md

 * unfollow users
 * list users with tags in common
 * List following
-* RMI Callback to notify in/out coming followers
 * List followers (locally by client)
   * Pre-download followers list at login
   * Each client need to keep a data structure to store followers (guarantee consistency)